zloishavrin/Easy-Wav2Lip/README.md

 # Wav2Lip-HQ: high quality lip-sync

 ## Installation
-In addition to installing dependencies and downloading the necessary weights from the base model -- sans the 'esrgan_yunying.pth' weights -- download a desired ESRGAN checkpoint and enter it as the sr_path argument.
+In addition to installing dependencies and downloading the necessary weights from the base model -- sans the 'esrgan_yunying.pth' weights -- download a desired ESRGAN checkpoint, place it in the 'weights' folder, and enter it as the sr_path argument.
 The repository and input argument default is [BigFace_v3](https://1drv.ms/u/s!Aip-EMByJHY27CHg3-1Uue5KgbtK?e=6k0COU).

 ## Base Repo README:
 This is unofficial extension of [Wav2Lip: Accurately Lip-syncing Videos In The Wild](https://github.com/Rudrabha/Wav2Lip) repository.
 We use image super resolution and face segmentation for improving visual quality of lip-synced videos.